lmlg/libsref/doc/design.md

 Reference counting is a method for managing memory.
 With reference counting, an object has an associated _reference count_ - an integer that specifies the number of users that  particular object has.
-Every object starts with a reference count of 1, and each time it used this count is incremented;
+Every object starts with a reference count of 1, and each time it is used, this count is incremented;
 similarly, when it is no longer used, the count drops by 1.
 When the reference count reaches 0, it is deallocated and no longer valid.